Skip to main content

 • Protein ∞ Adequate protein intake supports bone matrix formation and overall muscle mass, which indirectly benefits bone health through mechanical loading.

-While calcium and vitamin D supplementation are widely recommended, some research indicates that standard doses might not fully prevent loss in therapy, underscoring the need for personalized assessment and potentially higher dosages or additional interventions.
+While calcium and vitamin D supplementation are widely recommended, some research indicates that standard doses might not fully prevent bone mineral density loss in women undergoing aromatase inhibitor therapy, underscoring the need for personalized assessment and potentially higher dosages or additional interventions.

 Targeted nutrition, including sufficient calcium, vitamin D, and vitamin K2, forms a critical defense against bone loss during aromatase inhibition.